chriskiehl/Gooey/README.md

 ###Change Log
 ----------

+- Removed parsing code, replaced it with @SylvainDe patch
+- Fixed issue #87
 - Fixed issue #85
 - Argparse no longer required to me in `main` (issue 84)
 - Drag and Drop support (`Issue #28`)